Best Books for 11-Year-Olds (Sixth Grade)

 Curse of the Night Witch by Alex Aster

 Tor Lulna wishes for a different gift that he’s given and ends up with a curse.
 This prompts a journey with his friends to leave their homes and search for the evil Night Witch who might break Tor’s curse.
 Along the way, the friends encounter new lands, people, and dangerous monsters.
 Interspersed through the story are myths from their culture that may actually give them a map to find the Night Witch.
 Columbian mythology, an exciting adventure, and a very surprising ending add up to a fantastic first book in a new series.

 The Extraordinary Education of Nicholas Benedict by Trenton Lee Stewart

 9-year-old Nicholas Benedict, a genius orphan with narcolepsy, lives in a poorly run orphanage where he’s maltreated and bullied.
 In this prequel to the series, Nicholas discovers there’s a treasure somewhere in the orphanage.
 While he and his friend search, he finds a way to improve life for all the kids living there.
 Boxed set here.

 Chains, Forge, Ashes (Seeds of America) by Laurie Halse Anderson

-Live the Civil War time period through the eyes of an African-American girl named Isabel and her friend, Cuzon.
+Live the Revoluationary War time period through the eyes of an African-American girl named Isabel and her friend, Cuzon.
 Enslaved, escaped, or enlisted, these two are determined survivors.
 The writing is amazing and the stories, captivating.
 I love and highly recommend these books; they’ll transport you back into history.
 Boxed Set Here.